 - Navigating the Future, NSW Ports’ 30 year Master Plan –The strategy set a target of 40 per cent of total freight volumes to be transported to/from the port by rail over the next 30 years.
 This represents a substantial increase compared with the current 14 per cent share of freight moved by rail.
 NSW Ports recognises that maximising the capacity of Port Botany requires a combined investment in, and optimisation of, both road and rail networks, and that investment in just one mode will not suffice.

 A Review of Environmental Factors (REF) was prepared to assess the potential environmental impacts of the proposal.
 The REF was on public display from 18 May until midnight 31 May 2020.
 The REF explains the proposed work, options considered, potential impacts and the management measures to minimise potential impacts.
-While the formal period for community submissions has now closed, you may still view the REF online (external link).
+While the formal period for community submissions has now closed, you can view the REF here.

 What happens next?